stegos/stegos-website/content/news/2019/09/mainnet-beta-2.md

 ---
 ### Dear Stegos Community,

 Thank you for all your testing feedback.
-We’re pleased to announce the release of main net beta 2.
+We’re pleased to announce the release of Mainnet Beta 2.
-In addition to lots of improvements and UI tweaks, the most exciting feature of main net beta 2 is Windows support.
+In addition to lots of improvements and UI tweaks, the most exciting feature of Mainnet Beta 2 is Windows support.
 So you can now use the app on Mac, Linux or Windows.

 Please visit [releases](https://github.com/stegos/stegos-wallet/releases) to download the app.